 Mummy fingers (Bacon wrapped sausages)

-This is a simple and effective snack idea that the kids will love and, contrary to popular belief, bacon and pork sausages can be really healthy, especially when buying the good kind from your butcher or local farmer coming from a well-fed and well-treated animal.
-This sack is ready in no time so it’s an ideal one to make when you’re short on time.
+This is a simple and effective snack idea that the kids will love and, contrary to popular belief, bacon and pork sausages can be really healthy, especially when buying the good kind from your butcher or local farmer that comes from a well-fed and well-treated animal.
+This snack is ready in no time so it’s an ideal one to make when you’re short on time.
 The bacon around the sausages gives the impression of the fingers of a mummy, perfect for Halloween.